BenSullivan-iOS/MVVMC-Weather-App/README.md

 Before implementing any other features I would want to add unit tests to ensure all of the APIs are working correctly.

 There are many improvements I would make to both the code and UI with more time.
-I would focus on displaying in an extremely clear and concise way so that the user can quickly see the forecasts.
+I would focus on displaying information in an extremely clear and concise way so that the user can quickly see relevant forecasts.
 I would ensure it uses the user's location to display local forecasts as well as having the option to choose any other location.
 A detail view would be provided to show more detailed information where required.